devnull-cz/c-prog-lang/modules/file-API.md

 put there an array or an address of a variable.

 :wrench: Check the man page for `fwrite`() and modify the code so that what is read from the file you write to some other file.
-Do not remember to open the output file for writing.
+Do not forget to open the output file for writing.
 All the details are in the man page.

 ## Seeking